-The Postman is the most popular and the most powerful HTTP client for testing the restful web services.
-Postman makes it easy to test the Restful Web APIs, as well as it develops and documents Restful APIs by allowing the users to quickly put together both simple and complex HTTP requests.
+The Postman is the most popular and most powerful HTTP client for testing restful web services.
+Postman makes it easy to test the Restful Web APIs, as well as develops and documents Restful APIs by allowing the users to quickly put together both simple and complex HTTP requests.
 The Postman is available as both a Google Chrome in-browser app and Google Chrome Packaged App.

-The packaged app version of Postman provides many advanced features which include OAuth 2.0 support and bulk uploading/importing that are not available with the Google Chrome in-browser app version.
+The packaged app version of Postman provides many advanced features that include OAuth 2.0 support and bulk uploading/importing that are not available with the Google Chrome in-browser app version.
 The in-browser version includes a few features, such as session cookies support, that are not yet available in the packaged app version.

 Let’s see how to use POSTMAN to send an HTTP request to our local ASP.NET Web API Services and check the response.

-Download and install POSTMAN from Postman
+Step 1: Download and install POSTMAN from Postman

-Once the Postman is successfully installed, open the Postman.
+Step 2: Once the Postman is successfully installed, open the Postman.
 It will look like the image shown below.

-Select the HTTP Method as GET and enter the URL of your Web API as shown in the below image.
+Select the HTTP Method as “GET” and enter the URL of your Web API as shown in the below image.